mrclay/Elgg-elggx_lists_api/README.md

 ## Collections API

-This API (it does not directly provide functionality) provides the ability to manage ordered collections of entities, and to efficiently use those collections in `elgg_get_entities()` queries.
+This plugin provides an API (it does not directly provide functionality) for managing ordered sets of entities, and to efficiently use those sets in `elgg_get_entities()` queries.
 This allows efficient and pagination-compatible implementations of ordered favorites lists, "sticky" entities, hidden items, etc.

 ### The basics

-A collection object (`Elggx_Collections_Collection`) is essentially an API for relating items to an entity (in fact it uses the relationships table under the hood).
-So all collections *exist*, they're just empty by default.
+The collection object (`Elggx_Collections_Collection`) is essentially an API for relating items to an entity (in fact it uses the relationships table under the hood), so all collections *exist*, they're just empty by default.

 Each collection specifies an entity GUID and a string name.
 E.g.

 ```php
 <?php